ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Expired Authorization

-If the node is not authorized anymore, the AS can directly communicate that to the KDC.
-Alternatively, the access token might have expired.
-If Token introspection is provided by the AS, the KDC can use it as per Section 5.7 of {{I-D.ietf-ace-oauth-authz}}, in order to verify that the access token is still valid.
+If the AS provides Token introspection (see Section 5.7 of {{I-D.ietf-ace-oauth-authz}}), the KDC can optionally use and check whether:

+* the node is not authorized anymore;

+* the access token is still valid, upon its expiration.

 Either case, once aware that a node is not authorized anymore, the KDC has to remove the unauthorized node from the list of group members, if the KDC keeps track of that.